 The authors in this opinion piece seem to have no restrictions on what they’re willing to call a “harm.”
-For instance, “lead time” is listed as a harm, complete with a reference (that is, Dr. Jatoi references himself where he made the same claim in an earlier article).
-Lead time is NOT a harm, and it raises serious questions about motives.
-Since Dr. Miller is an accomplished epidemiologist, one can only ask – why did Dr. Miller allow his name on this paper?
-Did he blindly rubber-stamp the primary author, given their philosophical agreement?
+For instance, “lead time” is listed as a harm, complete with a reference.
+Lead time is NOT a harm, but a built-in bias.
 For the sake of clarity, “lead time” is one of the primary epidemiologic biases that can be controlled through prospective, randomized trials with mortality as the endpoint.
 Unchecked, lead time may exaggerate the benefit of screening, but that is not a direct harm to the patient.
 To list it as such is a remarkable display of anti-screening bias, the irony being that it is misusing a term involving bias.

 Dr. Anthony Miller can be forgiven for his opinions.
 After all, he crossed over to the Dark Side of the Force decades ago, and can only interpret the world of screening in one way – a good clinical exam is good enough.
 He has spent his entire career promoting clinical exam over mammography, in spite of the fact that there’s not a shred of evidence that lives are saved through physical exam alone.
 His own CNBSS studies are used to denigrate mammography, even though quality in the Canadian trial was so outrageously bad that only 32% of the breast cancers diagnosed in the mammography limb were actually discovered by mammography.
 No wonder clinical exam looks good to Dr. Miller – his mammograms missed most of the cancers!
 A typical screening trial will flip-flop the numbers seen in Canada, that is, 68% of the cancers will be found on mammography while 32% will be felt on exam.
 One can trace Dr. Miller’s writings on the superiority of clinical exam over mammography back over 4 decades, even before he knew the results from his own trial.
 Absolutely nothing is going to alter his opinion.

-The authors have loaded this opinion piece with so many errors that it would be easier to point out the correct statements.
+The authors have loaded this opinion piece with their own personal bias.
 For instance, the claim is made that the UK Age Trial “failed to show a significant benefit from screening.”
-The reference for this statement by Dr. Jatoi is (ahem) Dr. Jatoi, in an article he wrote in 2011.
+The reference for this statement is an article Dr. Jatoi wrote in 2011.
 Yet, in the latest 2015 update from that trial, widely accessible through Lancet Oncology (2015; 16:1123-1132), the data shows something else entirely.
 For background, the UK Age Trial was designed to study screening women in their 40s.
 (No other age groups, just 40-49, so I’m not sure why it was even included in this article about women 70 and older.)
 With far better design than the Canadian trial and vastly superior mammography to the Canadian trial, when Dr. Jatoi wrote his 2011 article noting “no benefit,” there was a clear trend toward benefit even though it had not yet reached statistical significance.
 Then, in September 2015, the final results were announced –

 For the first time ever for women in their 40s, a statistically significant 25% reduction in breast cancer mortality was demonstrated for the 1st 10 years after diagnosis for those in the mammography limb.
 Beyond 10 years, this difference gradually declined to 12% (and barely lost its statistical significance).
 It was totally predictable that the anti-screeners would call the trial a failure.
 But what really happened?
 Did mammography save lives?